webdriverio/webdriverio/website/docs/Selectors.md

 ## Element with certain text

 The same technique can be applied to elements as well.
-Additionally, we also allow case-insensitive matching with `.=` or `.*=` query.
+Additionally, it is also possible to do a case-insensitive matching using `.=` or `.*=` within the query.

 For example, here's a query for a level 1 heading with the text "Welcome to my Page":